Here’s our list of some special and famous beaches in Croatia. (These aren’t ranked in any particular order!)

 Zlatni Rat Beach, Bol on the island of Brac

 Where else to start a guide to the famous beaches in Croatia than with one of the most photographed?!
 Zlatni Rat beach (which means ‘Golden Horn’) is in Bol on the island of Brac.
-If the name doesn’t ring a bell, than its image – see below – surely does; this is one of the most famous and iconic images of Croatia and often used in promotional material.
-The white pebble beaches stretches out over 600 metres into the sea, with a narrow tip that changes direction according to the tide and to winds – an unusual phenomenon.
+If the name doesn’t ring a bell, then its image – see below – surely does; this is one of the most famous and iconic images of Croatia and is often used in promotional material.
+The white pebble beach stretches out over 600 metres into the sea, with a narrow tip that changes direction according to the tide and to winds – an unusual phenomenon.
 There are changing facilities here, plus a playground, restaurant and cafes.

 Bacvice Beach, Split

 A true city beach, very popular with the locals – if you’re there, you may well see them engaged in a very energetic game called picigin that’s played in the shallow waters of the sea.

-The sand/shingle beach isn’t one of the Dalmatia’s best beaches by any means, although it should surely be included in this list for its fun vibe; its very central location means it’s also great if you have a few hours to kill in Split and fancy a bit of sunbathing or a quick dip.
-If you walk further along the coastline (away from the centre of the city), there’s also lots of little spots you can lay out in for a more quiet time.
+The sand/shingle beach isn’t one of Dalmatia’s best beaches by any means, although it should surely be included in this list for its fun vibe; its very central location means it’s also great if you have a few hours to kill in Split and fancy a bit of sunbathing or a quick dip.
+If you walk further along the coastline (away from the centre of the city), there are also lots of little spots you can lay out in for a more quiet time.

-The beach has a good range of facilities and there’s cafes and bars nearby; Bacvice is also home to a number of events during summer; in 2011, Bacvice was awarded a Blue Flag for the 10th year in a row.
+The beach has a good range of facilities and there are cafes and bars nearby; Bacvice is also home to a number of events during summer; in 2011, Bacvice was awarded a Blue Flag for the 10th year in a row.

 Banje Beach, Dubrovnik